 To build, inspire, entertain and nurture audiences for dance while engaging and deepening public appreciation and support of dance.

-The Northwest Dance Project, its employees and Board of Trustees, conducts business in an ethical manner and provides a positive and respectful environment for both internal and external constituents.
+NW Dance Project, its employees and Board of Trustees, conducts business in an ethical manner and provides a positive and respectful environment for both internal and external constituents.